Matt Bai

 Matt Bai (/ˈbaɪ/; born September 9, 1968) is an American journalist, author and screenwriter.
-He is a contributing columnist for the Washington Post.
+He is the national affairs columnist for Rolling Stone, where he writes twice monthly essays and interviews leading political figures.
+Before joining Rolling Stone in January 2026, he spent six years as a contributing columnist for the Washington Post.
 Between 2014 and 2019, he was the national political columnist for Yahoo!
 News.
 On 25 July 2019, via Twitter, Bai announced he was leaving Yahoo!
 News to "focus on screenwriting".
 For more than a decade prior to that, he was the chief political correspondent for the New York Times Magazine, where he covered three presidential campaigns, as well as a columnist for the Times.
 His cover stories in the magazine include the 2008 cover essay "Is Obama the End of Black Politics?" and a 2004 profile of John Kerry titled "Kerry's Undeclared War".
 His work was honored in two editions of The Best American Political Writing.
 Bai is a graduate of the College of Arts and Sciences at Tufts University in Medford, MA, and Columbia's Graduate School of Journalism, where the faculty awarded him the Pulitzer Traveling Fellowship.
 In 2014, Bai had two brief appearances as himself in the second season of TV show House of Cards.